Classification of Fermi-LAT sources with deep learning using energy and time spectra: Introduction

-The studies thus far typically use standard classification algorithms, such as classification trees, logistic regression, or random forest classifiers, and are based on the features provided by the \fermi catalogs, or simple additional features, such as hardness ratios, constructed from the energy- and time dependent gamma-ray fluxes.
+The studies thus far typically use standard machine learning algorithms, such as classification trees, logistic regression, or random forest classifiers, and are based on the features provided by the \fermi catalogues, or simple additional ones, such as hardness ratios, constructed from the energy and time dependent gamma-ray fluxes, see e.g.\ \cite{Saz_Parkinson_2016}.
 Such an approach requires a careful choice of the features to consider, introducing ambiguities and potential biases e.g.\ due to existing knowledge of the source sample.
-To automatise and improve the source classification performance, machine learning techniques for feature selection were recently applied to the classification of 4FGL sources \citep{Luo_2020}.
+To automatise and improve the performance, machine learning techniques for feature selection were recently applied to the classification of 4FGL sources \citep{Luo_2020}.
 The analysis by \citet{Luo_2020} demonstrates that feature selection by machine learning can improve the classification performance compared to analyses where the choice of features is guided by prior knowledge.
-The result of this approach depends on the particular release of the catalog used, as the number and choice of features may change (e.g.\ the introduction of a new spectral form).
+The result of this approach depends on the particular release of the catalogue used, as the number and choice of features may change (e.g.\ the introduction of a new spectral form).
 Moreover, the features might not represent all the information encoded in the spectral data, and the physical interpretation of the importance of some features for the classifier, for example errors in the flux measurement, may be difficult.

 In this paper we propose a different approach to classify UNC gamma-ray sources.
-We employ a fully connected deep neural network and a recurrent neural network trained directly on the energy and time dependent fluxes presented in the Fermi-LAT catalog, instead of using human-crafted features as input.
-While a similar approach has been used to predict the subclass of AGN of uncertain type in Ref.\citep{Kovacevic:2020sly}, deep learning based directly on energy and time dependent fluxes has to our knowledge thus far not been used for the classification of UNC sources.
-We demonstrate that deep neural networks based on energy and time spectra provide a powerful classifier to separate AGN from PSR, as well as YNG from MSP, with a performance that is comparable with previous feature-based analyses presented in the literature.
+We employ a fully connected deep neural network and a recurrent neural network trained directly on the energy and time dependent fluxes presented in the Fermi-LAT catalogue, instead of using human-crafted features as input.

-In addition, our method is very flexible and can easily be generalised to include multiwavelength data for the energy and time spectra coming from different observatories.

-We also reconsider the classification of gamma-ray sources based on features, and propose a feature selection procedure based on autoencoders.
-The feature selection with an autoencoder does not rely on the source labels and thus may help to reduce the problem of a sample selection bias, which may occur when the distributions of the training and the test data sets do not match.